How to save money on an Arctic cruise

 Peak dates, and the most expensive times for Arctic cruising holidays are the summer months of July and August.
 The weather is warmer, polar bears are more frequently seen close to the shoreline, and the water surface is largely ice free, so you will often see whales breaching the waves.
 If you want to avoid the crowds, think about a trip at the end of the cruise season in late September.
 It’s still an expensive trip, but it feels much more exlcusive with far fewer other ships around.
 By now it’s getting chillier, the ice is reforming, and the Arctic skies are dark enough to witness the Northern Lights.
 Admiring this extravagant natural lightshow in such a setting as this is truly special.

-Read on for the best Arctic cruises travel advice offered up by our holiday experts who have spent years working in the far north, with tips on which regions to visit, recommendations for twitchers and health and safety advice.
+Read on for the best travel advice from our holiday experts who have spent years working in the far north.